jbmontgomery21/qlab-scripts/README.md

 -useful for ex. putting an "x" in front of every cue that was cut, or "v" in front of every cue triggered by video

+### cleanup disarms.applescript
+-default hotkey ^⇧C

+-will move all cues in selection that are currently disarmed to a user-specified "cut cues" list and remove all cue numbers and triggers

+-default cue list: "cut cues"

 ### color picker.applescript
 -default hotkey ⇧C